 Capacity

-Load capacity is often the main reason for choosing a particular crane.
-If need to lift loads greater than 15 tons in a constant duty cycle, a double girder bridge crane is a cost and space-efficient solution.
+Load capacity is often the main reason for using a single or double girder crane.
+If you need to lift loads greater than 15 tons in a constant duty cycle, a double girder bridge crane is a cost and space-efficient solution.

 Improved Hook Height

-Double girder bridge cranes feature a trolley that travels on top of the bridge, which elevates the hook height.
-This enables operators to hoist taller and longer objects and materials within a work area compared with a single girder crane that has an under-hanging trolley and hoist.
+Double girder bridge cranes feature a hoist and trolley that travel on top of the bridge, which elevates the hook height.
+This enables operators to lift taller and longer objects and materials within a work area compared with a single girder crane that has an under-hanging trolley and hoist.

 Span Longer Distances